kaylaiueo/music-app/README.md

 # Music App

 Simple music app for listening to your favorite songs without tracking your data and ad-free.

 Built with Tailwind CSS and native JavaScript.

 No JavaScript libraries and back-end included, just fetched from [Piped API](https://docs.piped.video/).

 ## Features

-- Simple UI
-- Light/dark mode toggle
 - Ad-free
+- Full music player on mobile screen.

 ## Usage Instructions for Contributors